- Purchase the complete Expat Arrivals Perth Guide (PDF)

 Public schools in Perth

 School attendance is not strictly based on neighbourhood, but children are almost guaranteed a spot at their local school.
 This includes expat children, provided their parents are on a permanent visa or qualifying temporary visa.
-However, area zoning for schools can be strict and schools may be quickly filled up by qualifying children in the zone.

 Private and independent schools in Perth